-The contour plots produced from the three real time strings have been updated to include data up until mid-November 2019 (Figure 3-5).
-These figures demonstrate the cycle of recharge and replenishment of oxygen in the bottom waters through Summer and Autumn and the decline in Winter and Spring.
-Following the sustained period of recharge that extended from October 2018 through to May 2019, bottom water oxygen levels have again declined to the very low levels reported previously (Figure 3-5), coinciding with period of higher river flows and limited oceanic recharge.
-Data from the CSIRO mooring (Figure 6) highlight the deeper halocline through late spring -early summer in 2019 compared to 2018, consistent with higher rainfall on the west coast compared with the same time the previous year.
+The contour plots produced from the three real time strings have been updated to include data up until mid-March 2020 (Figure 3-5).
+These figures demonstrate the cycle of recharge and replenishment of oxygen in the bottom waters through summer and autumn and the decline in winter and spring.
+Following the sustained period of recharge that extended from October 2018 through to May 2019, bottom water oxygen levels declined to the very low levels reported previously through spring and early summer (Figure 3-5), coinciding with a period of higher river flows and limited oceanic recharge.
+Data from the CSIRO mooring (Figure 6) highlight the deeper halocline through mid - winter 2019 to the end of the year.
+Oceanic recharge of bottom water was not observed until late December when the river flows decreased and the halocline became shallower; this is most evident from the CSIRO profile mooring (Figure 6).
+Compared to the previous year, oxygen levels were lower and persisted for longer in the spring - early summer of 2019.
 This is reflected in the timing of bottom water recharge of oxygen not commencing until the end of December 2019 compared with October 2018 (Figure 6).